adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![Pyjamas 2023](../assets/2023mmdd/pyjamas2023.jpg)](https://twitter.com/PyjamasConf/status/1675278222798495745)

 The Pyjamas Conference, the 24-hour online Python conference, will be returning for a fifth year.
-The Call for Papers will begin on September 2nd. - [Twitter](https://twitter.com/PyjamasConf/status/1675278222798495745).
+The Call for Papers will begin on September 2nd - [Twitter](https://twitter.com/PyjamasConf/status/1675278222798495745).

 **Send Your Events In**

 If you know of virtual events or upcoming events, please let us know via email to cpnews(at)adafruit(dot)com.

-## Latest releases
+## Latest Releases

 CircuitPython's stable release is [#.#.#](https://github.com/adafruit/circuitpython/releases/latest) and its unstable release is [#.#.#-##.#](https://github.com/adafruit/circuitpython/releases).
 New to CircuitPython?
 Start with our [Welcome to CircuitPython Guide](https://learn.adafruit.com/welcome-to-circuitpython).